Cornick Help Center

 6. If the status shows as Initialized, the process was completed successfully.

-Optional - Initializing Cameras from the NVR
+Optional - Initializing Network Cameras via the NVR

 In some installations you may find it easier to initialize cameras directly from the recorder, this method works best when adding a few camera.